 Gout is more common in men because men produce more uric acid than women.
-However, after menopause, women’s levels of uric acid approach those of men.
+However, after menopause, women's levels of uric acid approach those men.

-Why gout attacks the big toe?
+Why does gout attack the big toe?

 Uric acid is sensitive to temperature changes.
 It turns to crystals at cooler temperatures.
 The big toe is the farthest from the heart, and it is also the coolest part of the body.
 Hence gout is most likely to target the big toe.

 When gout gets worse, it starts affecting other joints, including the knee and ankle.
 It forms bumps under the skin.
 When the uric acid crystals start collecting in the soft tissue, lumps called tophi are formed.;